short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 * option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
 * option to include the generated WebP images into the front-end pages by using the `<picture>` tag instead of `<img>`
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
-* optimize thumbnails as well as featured images.
+* optimise thumbnails as well as featured images.
 You can also **select individual thumbnails to exclude** from optimization.
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image galleries or sliders
 * integrates with Gravity Forms post_image field type optimizing the images upon upload
-* featured images can be automatically resized before being optimized with 2 different options.
-No need for additional plugins like Imsanity
+* option to scale images down, with 2 different options, which is very useful to automatically resize large images.
+This applies to the featured images and there is no need for additional plugins like Imsanity
 * CMYK to RGB conversion
 * **24h <a href="https://wordpress.org/support/plugin/shortpixel-image-optimiser/reviews/?filter=5" target="_blank">stellar support</a>** (24/7) directly from developers.
 * easily **test lossy/lossless** versions of the images with a single click in your Media Library
-* **great for photographers**: <a href="http://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress images with lossless option
+* **great for photographers**: <a href="http://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress photos with lossless option
 * works well with both HTTPS and HTTP websites
 * uses progressive JPEG for larger images in order to speed up the image display
 * you can run ShortPixel plugin on **multiple websites** or on a **multisite** with a **single API Key**